tamucc-comp-bio/classroom_repo_2025/lectures/lecture01.md

 * The shell we are using in Ubuntu and MacOS is called `bash`, or Born Again Shell

-> &#x26A0; CAUTION! _The default shell language for newer Macs is ofte `zsh`.
+> &#x26A0; CAUTION! _The default shell language for newer Macs is often `zsh`.
 You can simply type `bash` when you open your terminal to change to a `bash` terminal.
 You can also change the default terminal to be `bash` rather than `zsh`.
 Ask Chet G. Peetee how._

 * `bash` is a [shell scripting](https://en.wikipedia.org/wiki/Shell_script) computer language